kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 * Now I can manage Server 2022 from my level account
 ---

-Add another agent using the Same process on a
+Add another agent using the Same process on a Windows 11 Device.

 * Run powershell as admin -> Run the Script.
 * Once it’s done it immediately appears on the dashboard to manage.
-* Added a Linux operating System to my level RMM platform to manage.
+Added a Linux operating System to my level RMM platform to manage.

  I used Install new agent, Yes Selecting Linux and Copied the One-line Command to linux (Ubuntu terminal) using Sudo to update and then paste the Command.
 Easy & Fast.